George McClellan (physician)

 George McClellan (December 22, 1796 – May 9, 1847) was an American surgeon.
-He is best known for founding the Jefferson Medical College and the Medical Department of Pennsylvania College, and his pioneering work in surgery, including writing a widely used textbook.
+He founded the Jefferson Medical College and the Medical Department of Pennsylvania College, and was known for his pioneering work in surgery, including writing a widely used textbook.

 Life and work

-McClellan was born on December 22, 1796, in Woodstock, Connecticut, the son of Eunice (Eldredge) and James McClellan.
+McClellan was born on December 22, 1796, in Woodstock, Connecticut, to Eunice (Eldredge) and James McClellan.
 His family was of Scottish and English ancestry.
 His great-grandfather fought on the Jacobite side in the Battle of Culloden, the last pitched battle in Britain, before immigrating to Worcester, Massachusetts.
 George McClellan's grandfather, Samuel McClellan was a brigadier general in the American Revolutionary War.
 Through his father, he was also a descendant of Plymouth, Massachusetts Governor William Bradford.

-Throughout his life, George McClellan was known for his personality, having a mix of positive and negative traits.
-He had a good memory for names and faces of virtually everyone he met.
+Throughout his life, George McClellan had a good memory for names and faces of virtually everyone he met.
 One former student recalled a brief meeting with the doctor and then being recognized even one year later, stating, "the moment we entered Doctor McClellan's office, he recognized and named each one of us, although he had seen us only once before, a year back, and only a very short time."
 However, Darrach wrote, "McClellan had his peculiarities."
 He often came across as disrespectful and even insubordinate and spoke in a "rapid incoherent manner."
 It has been noted that he routinely perturbed individuals above him in title.
 Nonetheless, some people just accepted this as something that came with his "surgical zeal."

 McClellan's famous family includes his wife, Elizabeth (Brinton), two sons, John Hill Brinton McClellan, who was a physician, and the other, General George Brinton McClellan, who was a major general during the American Civil War.
 His grandson, George McClellan (1849–1913) became the Chair of Anatomy at Jefferson Medical College and authored the famous medical text, Regional Anatomy.

 George McClellan died early in the morning on May 9, 1847, from exsanguination due to an ulcerated lesion below the sigmoid flexure of the colon.
 He was interred at Laurel Hill Cemetery, Philadelphia.